YoGoUrT20/cs-competition-PP/privacy-policy.md

 - Request correction of your information
 - Request deletion of your information
 - Withdraw from the competition at any time
+- Attempt to reclaim your soul

 ## 8. Contact Information
 For any questions regarding this privacy policy or your personal data, please contact the competition organizers at your school.

 ## 9. Changes to This Policy
 This privacy policy may be updated to reflect changes in the competition structure or requirements.
 Participants will be notified of any significant changes.

+## 10. Soul Collection Disclaimer
+By participating in this competition, you acknowledge that your soul may be collected for meme purposes.
+This is a binding agreement and souls cannot be returned upon request.
+We are not responsible for any existential crises that may result from soul collection.